Share

 Using the above two factors, hotels can be grouped into four major types:

 • Full service: These hotels usually offer an extensive list of guest services and amenities such as on-site restaurants, banquet and meeting rooms, concierge service, spas, gyms, and retail shops.
 For full service hotels, the overall success of the hotel is generally highly sensitive to the quality of its onsite amenities, particularly the food and beverage services.
+Some examples include brands such as Hyatt, Ritz-Carlton, St. Regis, and Westin.
+Typically, Upscale, Upper Upscale, and Luxury properties are categorized as full service on the Chain Scale.4

 • Limited service: A step down in terms of service and amenities from full service hotels, limited service hotels typically offer fewer amenities compared to full service hotels.
 These often lack room service, on-site restaurants, and concierge services but can include meeting rooms, a fitness center, and sometimes a swimming pool.

 The operations of this type of hotel are generally more predictable due to fewer amenities that are tied to performance.
-Often these include “budget hotels” with their “no frills” approach, usually offering one or two amenities with a focus on providing the basic necessities for accommodation with low rates as their main offering.
+Often these include 'budget hotels' with their 'no frills' approach, usually offering one or two amenities with a focus on providing the basic necessities for accommodation with low rates as their main offering.

 Some examples include Fairfield Inn, Hampton Inn, Holiday Inn Express, EconoLodge, Super 8 and Starwood's Aloft.
 These hotels are often in the Economy, Midscale, or Upper Midscale segments of the Chain Scale.5